 Read labels, and begin washing (or hand washing!):

 Air drying is the most gentle method and ultimately leads to longer garment life.
 Heavy garments, such as sweaters, respond best to being reshaped and laid flat to dry, denim does well when hung to dry.
 Lighter, knit items can hang dry as well.
-Use your own discretion, and double check labels, whether air drying or utilizing the dryer!
+Use your own discretion, and double check labels, whether air drying or utilizing a machine!

 Follow care labels when ironing or steaming, or turn to this handy crease release.

 Brand Highlight—PLEATS PLEASE: If you know us you know we LOVE Pleats Please!
 The ultimate every day, every occasion, and every scenario pieces.
 Pleats Please garments are very low maintenance but do require specific care.
-We recommend hand washing (or gentle machine wash in mesh bag) in cold water with a gentle detergent (either Le Labo Rose or Signature Detergent are our favorites), rolling excess water out with a towel, reshaping and laying flat to dry.
+We recommend delicate machine washing in cold water with a gentle detergent (either Le Labo Rose or Signature Detergent are our favorites), rolling excess water out with a towel, reshaping and laying flat to dry.
 PP stores best and retains its wearability when treated in this order:

 - Gather in the direction of the pleats

-- Store folded in a drawer or cotton garment bag.
+- Store twisted in a drawer or cotton garment bag.

 Garment Highlight—MOTHER DENIM: We want your cherished Mother Denim to last as long as possible!
-When cared for as follows your denim will maintain its integrity.
-Turn the garment inside out, zipped and buttoned.
+When cared for as follows your denim will maintain its gorgeous color and shape.
+Turn the garment inside out, with the zipper zipped.
 Wash cold with gentle denim detergent on a normal wash cycle with similar fabrics and colors, finish with a low spin cycle.
 Hang to dry or lay flat to dry.

 Wash your garments as sparingly as you can!
 To help with this effort, we recently stated stocking 2 fabric refresh items: Fabric Fresh and Delicate Spray.
 Whenever possible, we recommend spot cleaning over a full cleaning.
 The Laundress offers an array of products that we stock at Idlewild to assist you in spot cleaning!